Aman00codes/student-health-hub/README.md

 - **Blockchain**: Ethereum, Smart Contracts
 </details>

-### Achievements in Fluxus 2025
-- 🥇 Best Healthcare Solution
-- 🌟 Most Innovative Use of AI
-- ⭐ Best Technical Implementation

 ## 🙏 Acknowledgments

 - Thanks to the Fluxus 2025 organizing team at IIT Indore
-- Special thanks to our mentors and judges

 ---